Arsenal need much more from Mesut Ozil | Goal.com

 But Ozil’s lack of key contributions in the final third can’t just be put down to bad luck.
 According to Opta, in the past 18 months there are 35 players in the Premier League who have a better minutes-per-chance-created rate from open play than the German.

-Since the start of the 2019-20 season Ozil has set up only three goals in all competitions for Arsenal, that’s fewer than Henrikh Mkhitartyan (four) and Aaron Ramsey (six) - who both left the club in the summer - and Hector Bellerin (five), who has made just seven appearances since January due to injury.
+Since the start of the 2018-19 season Ozil has set up only three goals in all competitions for Arsenal, that’s fewer than Henrikh Mkhitaryan (four) and Aaron Ramsey (six) - who both left the club in the summer - and Hector Bellerin (five), who has made just seven appearances since January due to injury.

 Arteta has certainly got more out of Ozil since he arrived last month but now he needs his playmaker to start really influencing games in the final third again.